 The Mackay-Whitsunday-Isaac HR2RP provides a valuable opportunity to understand seagrass communities within the southern inshore zone, filling an important information gap for the HR2RP report card.
-The importance of this resource for megaherbivores (such as dugongs and green sea turtles) is outlined both by the presence of dugong feeding trails as well as being within a declared Dugong Protection Area.
-After 4 years of annual surveys, we've provided our second preliminary assessment of seagrass condition for this zone.
+The monitoring results support the importance of this resource for megaherbivores (such as dugongs and green sea turtles).
+After 5 years of annual surveys, we are in a position to provide seagrass condition scores for this zone for the first time.
 These scores include indicators for key seagrass health metrics (area, biomass and species composition) using the methods outlined for score development by Carter et al. (2015).
 Bryant et al. (2014) determined that 10 years of monitoring is required for seagrasses throughout north Queensland to accurately define their base condition.
 This allows sufficient time to encompass the wide range of environmental conditions that could typically influence seagrass condition, such as ENSO cycles and extreme weather events.
-As a result we recommend waiting 5 years before providing a reportable score, with the baseline continuing to be refined until 10 years of data is collected.
-For this reason, the preliminary scores we have provided for individual meadow indicators in this report should be considered with caution as they are subject to change as baselines are adjusted.
-In 2021 we will have 5 years of baseline data and will be able to provide seagrass scores for the region that can be incorporated in the Mackay-Whitsunday-Isaac HR2R report card.
+However, after 5 years interim scores can be used with the baseline continuing to be refined until 10 years of data is collected.
+In 2021 we now have 5 years of baseline data and provide seagrass scores for the region to be incorporated in the Mackay-Whitsunday-Isaac HR2R report card.
+Based on the 5 year site baseline seagrasses in the region scored a Good condition in 2021.